Completely integrable Hamiltonian systems with weak Lyapunov instability or isochrony: Isochronous oscillations

 Now, let us see some necessary conditions to have constant period which can be used to check whether a given function $V$, or its derivative $g$, locally gives an isochronous center or not.
 In the sequel $V$ has as many derivatives as necessary.
 We saw how $h$ is related to an even function.
 The even functions have vanishing odd derivatives at $0$, so it will not be a surprise to see that the derivatives of the involution $h$ are not arbitrary.

 Consider the relation $h(h(x))=x$, perform 2 derivations and calculate at $0$ taking into account $h(0)=0$ and $h'(0)=-1$.
 In this way we get an identity which shows that $h''(0)$ can take any value.
 By 3 derivations and calculating at $0$ we get $h^{(3)}(0)=-3 h''(0)^2/2$.
 Going further we see that the even derivatives are free while the odd ones are uniquely determined by the preceding derivatives.
-The first 5 terms in Taylor's formula are given by
+Indeed, differentiating $n$ times we get $h^{(n)}(h(x))h'(x)^n+\dots+h'(h(x))h^{(n)}(x)=0$ which is true for $n=2$ and is proved at once by induction for all $n\ge 2$, where the dots represent omitted terms which do not contain the highest order derivative $h^{(n)}$.
+So calculating at $x=0$ we have $h^{(n)}(0)(-1)^n+\dots-h^{(n)}(0)=0$ and for even $n$ the $n$-th order derivative disappears while for odd $n$ we can solve for $h^{(n)}(0)$ in terms of the lower order derivatives.